Navigating G-Books® in Adobe Reader

-You can start with the settings in step 1 and then hide
+Then you can modify the settings you made in step 1 and hide

-all the menus of Reader for an even more realistic book-reading experience,
+Reader's menus for an even more natural book-reading experience (and a

 (In Adobe Reader, use the shortcut key Ctrl+L to switch to Full Screen view (or use the menus and choose View | Full Screen Mode); use the PgDn and PgUp (or Spacebar and Shift+Spacebar) to turn pages forward or backward; click Ctrl+L again to return to normal view.)

 If you have a vertically oriented (portrait mode) display,